Close

 Dr KATE KENNEDY is a broadcaster and writer, who specialises in combining biography, words and music.
 She is a regular presenter and contributor for Radio 3, and her documentaries have been selected for Pick of the Week by the BBC, and Pick of the Year 2018.
 Her Sunday Features tell the stories of musicians and writers from 1600s to the present.
 She is a regular contributor to Record Review, Building a Library, the Proms Plus series, Composer of the Week, The Essay and Music Matters, and has featured as the guest on Essential Classics.

-Ivor Gurney ranked alongside Siegfried Sassoon and all the WW1 poets.
-He was an extraordinary English poet and composer whose life was haunted by fighting in the First World War and, later, confinement in a mental asylum.
+Dr Kennedy presents the first comprehensive biography of an extraordinary English poet and composer whose life was haunted by fighting in the First World War and, later, confinement in a mental asylum.

 Ivor Gurney (1890–1937) wrote some of the most-anthologized poems of the First World War and composed some of the greatest works in the English song repertoire, such as “Sleep.”
 Yet his life was shadowed by the trauma of the war and mental illness, and he spent his last fifteen years confined to a mental asylum.
 In Dweller in Shadows, Kate Kennedy presents the first comprehensive biography of this extraordinary and misunderstood artist.